MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/account-management.md

 - **Container** - All account management landing page modules should be placed within a container.
 - **Account welcome tile** – This module is used to provide a welcome message on the account management page.
 It includes properties for the heading.
-- **Account generic tile** - This module can be used to provide a heading and a link to the account management page such as order history, My profile etc. The generic tile can be used to configure a tile for any page.
-In Fabrikam, this is used for Order history and My Profile page withing account management landing page.
+- **Account generic tile** - This module can be used to provide headings and links to account management pages such as the "Order history" or "My profile" pages.
+The generic tile module can be used to configure a tile for any page.
+In Fabrikam, this module is used for "Order history" and "My profile" page links on the account management landing page.
 - **Account wishlist tile** – This module is used to provide a summary of the items on the customer's wish list.
 For example, it might state, "You have 10 items in your wish list."
-It includes properties for the heading, and the "view details" link.
-The "view details" link should be configured to redirect to the wish list page.
+It includes properties for the heading and the "View details" link.
+The "View details" link should be configured to redirect to the wish list page.
 - **Account address tile** – This module is used to provide a summary of the user's addresses.
 For example, it might state, "You have 2 addresses added to your account."
-It includes properties for the heading,  and the "view details" link.
-The "view details" link should be configured to redirect to the user address page.
+It includes properties for the heading and the "View details" link.
+The "View details" link should be configured to redirect to the user address page.
-- **Account loyalty tile** – This module is used to show and link to loyalty program information.
-This tile has two states, one state shows links to join loyalty progam if the user is not a member already.
+- **Account loyalty tile** – This module is used to display and link to loyalty program information.
+This tile has two states: one state shows links to join a loyalty progam if the user is not a member already.
 The other state shows links to view the loyalty details page when the user is already a member.
-Properties include heading, the "Sign-up" link, and the "View loyalty" link.
+Properties include the heading, the "Sign-up" link, and the "View loyalty" link.
 The "View loyalty" link should be configured to redirect to the loyalty page.
-The "Sign-up link" link should be configured to redirect to a page where users can join the loyalty program.
+The "Sign-up" link should be configured to redirect to a page where users can join the loyalty program.

 ### Order history page

-The order history page uses the **Order History** module to show all the recent orders that the user has placed.
+The order history page uses the order history module to show all the recent orders that the user has placed.

 ### Order details page